-- (b) Voluntary termination benefits include early retirement benefits and economic incentives for voluntary employment termination to eligible employees under Acts No. 70-2010 and No. 211 2015.
-Refer to Note 12 for more details. - (c) Total pension liability represents the Authority's proportionate share of the ERS calculation of the total pension liability of the Retirement Plan.
-Refer to Note 10 for more details.
+- (b) Voluntary termination benefits include early retirement benefits and economic incentives for voluntary employment termination to eligible employees under Acts No. 70 2010 and No. 211 2015.
+Refer to Note 13 for more details. - (c) Total pension liability represents the Authority's proportionate share of the ERS calculation of the total pension liability of the Retirement Plan.
+Refer to Note 11 for more details. - (d) Total OPEB liability- represents the Authority's proportionate share of the ERS calculation of the total OPEB liability for unfunded contributions.
+Refer to Note 12 for more details. - (e) Lease liabilities-represent amounts due under noncancellable lease agreements for the use of equipment and terminal facilities on piers.